-The following documents are available for inspection during normal business hours at the registered office of CCEP on any Business Day from the date of this document until the date of the AGM and may also be inspected at the AGM venue for 15 minutes prior to and during the meeting:

-- a) the Articles of Association of CCEP;
+The following documents are available for inspection during normal business hours at the registered office of CCEP on any Business Day from the date of this document until the date of the AGM and may also be inspected at the AGM venue for 15 minutes prior to and during the meeting (however, please refer to the section titled 'Potential impact of Coronavirus (COVID-19)' in the Letter from the Chairman on page 3 of this Notice, which notes that the AGM will be run as a closed meeting and Shareholders will therefore not be able to attend in person.
+Shareholders are advised to check our website for updates):

-- b) the consent letter from Credit Suisse referred to in paragraph 14 above;

-- c) copies of the Executive Director's service contract with CCEP;

-- d) copies of the Non-Executive Directors' letters of appointment;

-- e) the Prospectus;

-- f) CCEP's material contracts referred to at paragraph 7 above;

-- g) the 2017 Annual Report;

-- h) the Contracts; and

-- i) this document.
+- (a) the Articles of Association of CCEP; - (b) the consent letter from Credit Suisse referred to in paragraph 14 above; - (c) copies of the Executive Director's service contract with CCEP; - (d) copies of the Non-Executive Directors' letters of appointment; - (e) the Prospectus; - (f) the 2019 Integrated Report; - (g) the Contracts, along with a list of the repurchase counterparties, the names of which do not appear in the Contracts themselves; and - (h) this document.

-With the exception of items (b), (c), (d), (f) and (h) copies of these documents will also be available on CCEP's website (http://ir.ccep.com/).
+Copies of these documents, with the exception of items (b), (c), (d) and (g), will also be available on CCEP's website (www.cocacolaep.com).